Dragon2fly/ZipUnicode/README.md

    **Warning**: `zipu` cannot create password encrypted zip file.
    With these files you have to first extract it by `zipu` and then re-zip it with your conventional tool.

+## Changelog
+### 1.1.0
+   * Handle malformed zip file: Some zip files contain folders but are registered as file entries.
+  These file entries have size of zero by and are extracted as zero-byte files.
+  Since the OS doesn't allow creating file and folder of the same name within the same directory, `zipu` cannot continue to create the folder and extract the file inside.
+  Now `zipu` will check for those malformed entries and skip it.
+   * Fixing zip file from commandline with `zipu -f` now work normally.